QianJin2013/android-gcc-toolchain/README.md

         To pass env `CC_target`, use `-C` option.

         <sub>
-        Besides, normally, once configure ok, $CC is saved to Makefile so can just call `make`, but some sub project may still depends on $CC, so it's safe to wrap the `make` command with this tool.
+        Once configure ok, $CC is saved to Makefile, but sub project may still depends on $CC, so it's safe to wrap the `make` command with this tool.
         </sub>

-    - For autoconf build, e.g. ffmpeg:
+    - For autoconf build, e.g. ffmpeg.

         ```
         $ ./configure --enable-cross-compile --cross-prefix=`android-gcc-toolchain arm64` --target-os=linux --arch=arm64 ...